miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 )
 ```

+Here, we import standard Python libraries for handling JSON, operating system interactions, database connections, and text formatting.
+We also import `openai` and `ollama` for interacting with the respective APIs, `ansi2html` for converting ANSI escape sequences to HTML (useful for saving the reasoning trace), and `pydantic` for data validation.

+We import our prompt definitions from the `prompts.py` script, keeping our main script clean and focused on the implementation.

-Now define the previous `UnifiedChatAPI` class.
+Now you can define the previous `UnifiedChatAPI` class.
 Next, we implement the pydantic models.

 ```python
 # Pydantic Models for output validation